GuOrg/Gu.Persist/README.md

 ### Migration.

 For managing versions of files on disk.
+The migrations can also be used for switching from xml to json for example.
 Sample for json:

 ```cs
 var read = repository.Read<DummySerializable>(new JsonMigration(Version1To2, Version2To3));